 Diana.
 Fun with Barbara ended when I fell head over heels in love with Diana, a Clairol redhead.
 Diana was from Akron; her dad did something for Goodyear.
 I met her at USCS.
 I had much more of a crush on Diana than Barbara, but fun was sorely lacking; Diana was super straight laced.
 We kissed rather chastely when romance first bloomed, but that made her uneasy so we dialed it back to hugging and holding hands.
 No matter.
 I was nuts about her, devastated when her family left Kenya.
 My first heartbreak, and the worst by far until I broke up with Ruth.

-Closely followed by this one:
+Closely followed by Long distance call:

 Mustn't forget The Stones: